microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 ## Seeing the Result in Action

 Now it would be interesting to actually see how the trained model behaves.
 Let's run the simulation, and we will be following the same action selection strategy as during training: sampling according to the probability distribution in Q-Table:
-## 🚀Challenge

-Add a challenge for students to work on collaboratively in class to enhance the project

 ```python
 obs = env.reset()